-New Mexico prohibits any person under age 19 from knowingly possessing or transporting a handgun.1 Exceptions to this prohibition include:
+New Mexico generally prohibits any person under age 19 from knowingly possessing or transporting a handgun.1 Exceptions to this prohibition include:

 - Attending a hunter’s safety course or handgun safety course;